REPTILEHAUS/reptilehaus-expressjs-fb-login/README.md

     $ sudo node app.js

+## Why do I need to setup a host

-This whole mapping a local domain is pretty necessary because facebook forces you to enter a redirect URL otherwise it wont work.
+This whole mapping a local domain is pretty necessary because Facebook forces you to enter a redirect URL otherwise it wont work and assuming you want to test this locally this is the only way to do that